 Visual stimuli

 Download 60 clip arts of animals that are free of copyright from the internet.
-Open each image with an image editor (e.g., Pixelmator), click Tools | Quick selection tool to select and delete the background.
+Open each image one by one with an image editor (e.g., Pixelmator), click Tools | Quick selection tool to select and delete the background.
 Click Image | Image Size to resize them to 120 120 pixels.

 Invite a student majoring in painting to draw four light green boxes, as illustrated in Figure 1.
 Use the image editor to rescale the big open box to 320 240 pixels, the small closed box with the size of 160 160 pixels, and the two small open boxes to 160 240 pixels, respectively.

 Click Pixelmator | File | New to build a template of the test image with the size of 1024 768 pixels.
-Drag the animals and the boxes to the correction locations illustrated in Figure 1.
+Drag the animals and the boxes to correction locations being illustrated in Figure 1.

 NOTE: The layout of the test image varies between studies, but the optimal way is to use four objects and to put them at the four quadrants of the test image.
 In this way, it is easier to counterbalance the spatial position of the objects.